Gardens at The Grace: Selections from the Permanent Collection

 Clue #2: It does have something to do with gardens.

-Answer: Each artist currently has a work of art on view in Gardens at The Grace, an exhibition featuring artwork from The Grace Museum’s vast and varied permanent art collection.
+Answer: Each artist had a work of art on view in Gardens at The Grace, an exhibition featuring artwork from The Grace Museum’s vast and varied permanent art collection.

 Each piece was selected to focus on the idea that gardens, like works of art, are created with a particular event or memory in mind.
 Watercolor, oil paint, acrylic paint, and ink on paper and canvas in artists’ hands produce very different images of similar subjects.